 This study demonstrates that worldview change is integral to the transformation of people’s lives.
 It examines how the revealed, historical, redemptive, and restorative love of Jesus impacts the lives of Hindus and causes lasting change.

-Using a qualitative participatory-action approach with an Indian NGO, based on an lifestyle of living among he people, and learning Hindi over the last eighteen months in New Delhi, I researched a community of Hindu background individuals that have experienced dramatic transformation out of fear and poverty though having chosen to believe in Jesus Christ.
+Using a qualitative participatory-action approach with an Indian NGO, based on an lifestyle of living among the people, and learning Hindi over the last eighteen months in New Delhi, I researched a community of Hindu background individuals that have experienced dramatic transformation out of fear and poverty through having chosen to believe in Jesus Christ.

 These transformed individuals portrayed five themes that lead to their transformative worldview change: relationships, storytelling, power encounters, understanding God as known, and knowing God is not a mystery.